Killian42/QTube/README.md

 |`upload_playlist_ID`|No|ID of the playlist the videos will be added to.
 Playlist IDs are found at the end of their URL: `https://www.youtube.com/playlist?list=*playlist_ID*`|Playlist ID|
 |`verbosity`|No|Controls how much information is shown in the terminal.
 Options can be combined, so that selecting each option gives the same result as selecting *all*. <br>1: Everything is shown.<br>2: Nothing is shown.<br>3: Only information regarding function execution is shown.<br>4: Only information regarding credentials is shown (loading, retrieving and saving).<br>5: Only information regarding added videos is shown (number, channel names and video titles).|<br>*all*<sup> 1 </sup>, <br>*none*<sup> 2 </sup> , <br>*func*<sup> 3 </sup>, <br>*credentials*<sup> 4 </sup> ,<br>*videos*<sup> 5 </sup>.|

-All parameters are case-sensitive and if you do not want to use an optional parameter, replace its value with *null* or delete the entry.
+All parameters are case-sensitive by default and if you do not want to use an optional parameter, replace its value with *null* or delete the entry.

 For further information about each parameter, check the note associated with the [release](https://github.com/Killian42/QTube/releases) they were introduced in.
 ### Requirements